GoldenFishes/FreeV/README.md

 \end{cases}
 ```

-​	Where $x_{l,i}$ represents the $i$-th channel of the backbone feature map $x_{l}$.
+​Where $x_{l,i}$ represents the $i$-th channel of the backbone feature map $x_{l}$.
 Here, $C$ denotes the total number of channels in $x_{l}$, specifically 1536 in the U-ViT framework employed in this paper.
 This partial channel implementation strategy not only enhances the denoising capabilities of the backbone but also avoids adverse consequences of uncontrolled global scaling.
 However, limitations persist in U-ViT's feature fusion process.
 As mentioned earlier, its fixed-parameter linear mapping restricts any alterations before the linear fusion layer and significantly limits the interpretability analysis of the model.
 Therefore, solely adjusting the scaling of skip features is insufficient to achieve our objective.
 Consequently, we perform similar adjustments on the fused features:

 ```math
 k'_{l,i} = \begin{cases}